 With a night vision feature in your camera, you can be able to distinguish between humans, animals, and still objects.

 The focal length is the distance between the lens and the image sensor or CCD when the object is in focus.
-The focal length is measured in millimeters, for example, 10 mm, 20 mm, and so forth.
+The focal length is measured in millimetres, for example, 10 mm, 20 mm, and so forth.

 A CCTV camera can either have a fixed or varifocal length, for a fixed length camera, the lens is usually fixed while for a varifocal camera the lens can be adjusted to meet specific criteria.